A CENTURY OF EVIDENCE

 1980 – Records show the average amount of slag Teck dumps from mid 1980’s through 1996 is 450 tons a day.

-- One of the first recorded spills by Teck Cominco is of 6,330 pounds of mercury directly into the Columbia.
+- One of the first recorded spills by Teck Cominco is of 6,330 pounds of mercury that leaked directly into the Columbia.
 Teck does not report the massive spill to Canadian Authorities for 5 weeks.
 Once the Canadian Ministry notifies the United States authorities no action is taken, neither to warn residents in communities or tribes along the river, or an environmental investigation.
 The Canadian Ministry files a lawsuit against Teck.
 The smelter eventually pleads guilty and pays a $5000 fine to Canada’s B.C.
 Environment Ministry.

 1981 – A memo, from Canada’s B.C.
 Environment Ministry, estimates Teck has been dumping up to 20 pounds of mercury a day into the river for an unknown amount of years.